On nonsingularity of circulant matrices: Introduction

 \begin{Def} A circulant matrix $C(a_0,\dots,a_{n-1})$ is called \emph{$r$-recurrent} with $r$ a proper divisor of $n$, if $a_j=a_{j'}$ whenever $j\equiv j'$ mod $r$.
 It is called \emph{non-recurrent} if it is not $r$-recurrent for any proper divisor $r$ of $n$. \end{Def}

 If $C(a_0,\dots,a_{n-1})$ is $r$-recurrent for some proper divisor $r$ of $n$, then it has the same rank as $C(a_0,\dots,a_{r-1})$ because

 Hence an invertible circulant matrix must be non-recurrent.
-This paper mainly studies circulant unital matrices having $k$ many $1'$s and $k+1$ many $0'$s in the first row.
+This paper mainly studies circulant unital matrices having $k$ ones and $k+1$ zeros in the first row.
 They are always non-recurrent.

-One motivation to study such matrices comes from Communication and Coding where $2k+1$ many input signals are `mixed' by these matrices.
+One motivation to study such matrices comes from Communication and Coding where $2k+1$ input signals are `mixed' by these matrices \cite[Theorem~13, Remark~5]{Wan-2017}, \cite[Theorem~29]{Wan-2018}.
 Experts hope such processes to be invertible.
-Another motivation comes from \cite{MR0067221} on summability of polydiagonal matrices for periodic sequences of $0'$s and $1'$s.
+Another motivation comes from \cite{Newton-1954} on summability of polydiagonal matrices for periodic sequences of zeros and ones.
 The following two questions are equivalent:

-\begin{Quest} For fixed $k\in\bz_{\geqslant 1}$, does there exist a circulant unital matrix having $k$ many $1'$s and $k+1$ many $0'$s in its first row, which is singular? \end{Quest}
+\begin{Quest} For fixed $k\in\bz_{\geqslant 1}$, does there exist a circulant unital matrix having $k$ ones and $k+1$ zeros in its first row which is singular? \end{Quest}

 \begin{Quest} For fixed $k\in\bz_{\geqslant 1}$, does there exist a unital polynomial $f(x)\in\bz[x]$ such that $\deg f(x)\leqslant 2k$, $f(1)=k$ and $f(x)$ shares a common root with $x^n-1$? \end{Quest}